 - During the early consideration of a Referral;

-- During the Initial Assessment or Core Assessment; or
+- During the Assessment; or

 - At any time in an open case when the threshold criteria are satisfied.

-This will inform the Core Assessment, which should cover all relevant dimensions in the Assessment Framework, including the systematic gathering of information about the history of the child, family and household members, including any previous specialist assessments.
+The Assessment should cover all relevant dimensions in the Assessment Framework, including the systematic gathering of information about the history of the child, family and household members, including any previous specialist assessments.

 Where a decision is reached by Children’s Social Care that the threshold for Section 47 (Child Protection) Enquiries has been reached, the Police must be notified as soon as possible and in any event within 24 hours.